frederic-perez/AmE-dictionary/data/dictionary.md

 __el__ _n_ _informal_ :two: An elevated railway. _The el tracks._
 __elaborate__ _v_ :dart:
 __élan__ _n_ :pencil2:
+__elapse__ _v_ :dart: Pass by. _Syn_ glide by, go by, slide by, slip by, slip away, go along _A month has elapsed since our last meeting, so let us begin by reviewing the minutes from that session._
 __elate__ _v_ :four::hammer: (elated) _They came to be elated and uplifted._
 __elated__ _adj_ :three::hammer:
 __elation__ _n_ :four::hammer: